matyunya/svelte-image/README.md

 ## Image path

-Please note that the library works only with relative paths in Sapper at the moment.
+Please note that the library works only with paths from root in Sapper at the moment.
-`<Image src="images/fuji.jpg" />` works whereas `<Image src="/images/fuji.jpg" />` doesn't.
+`<Image src="images/fuji.jpg" />` works the same as `<Image src="/images/fuji.jpg" />`.

+In reality, based on how Sapper moves the `static` folder into the root of your project, tchnically all image paths should probably start with a `/` to best represent actual paths.

 ### Svelte + Rollup